flemic/ETD/README.md

 ```vim
 protoc -I=$SRC_DIR --python_out=$DST_DIR $SRC_DIR/raw_data.proto
 ```
-This command will generate (if the new message is properly defined) a _raw_data_pb2.py_ file, and this file has to be used for replacing the obsolete version in directories _examples_ and _etd_core_.
+This command will generate (if the new message is properly defined) a _raw_data_pb2.py_ file, and this file has to be used for replacing the obsolete version in directories _examples_, _help_functions_ and _etd_core_.

 <a name="fingerprints"></a>
 ## Generating and Storing Training Fingerprints

 After collecting WiFi RSSI measurements at predefined locations and storing them in the ETD service, the user has to modify and then use the script _generateAndStoreFingerprints.py_ in the directory _help_functions_.
+The modification of the script has to reflect the intended training fingerprints.
+The script contains two examples: (1) training fingerprint is a set of averaged RSSI values from each visible WiFi AP at a certain measurement location; (2) training fingerprint is the 4 quantile values for each WiFi AP visible at a certain measurement location.

 <a name="enriched-usage"></a>
 ## Enriching Functionality